-The SCHARP-provided forms for this study include all forms that are completed and entered into the study database, as well as the Pelvic Exam Diagrams, which is an optional tool sites may use to source document pelvic exam findings for data entry into the Pelvic Exam eCRF.
+The SCHARP-provided forms for this study include all forms that are completed and entered into the study database.

 Some SCHARP-provided forms are required to be completed at each visit, while other forms are required only at one visit or only when specifically indicated.
-The following table (Table 12-4) lists the forms that are required to be completed at each study visit, as well as the forms that are completed on an "as needed" basis.
+The following table (Table 12-3) lists the forms that are required to be completed at each study visit, as well as the forms that are completed on an "as needed" basis.

-Table 12-4: Schedule of Forms - CRFs Required to be Completed at Each Visit
+Table 12-3: Schedule of Forms - CRFs Required to be Completed at Each Visit